-Most Israelis, and many people around the world, believe hummus to be an Israeli dish.
+Many Israelis, and many people around the world, believe hummus to be an Israeli dish.
 On the other hand, when they want to eat good hummus, most Israelis will go to an Arab hummus place.
-So how invented it?
-Who does hummus belong to?
+So who invented it?
+Who does hummus ”belong” to?

 If you’d tell a Syrian, a Palestinian or an Israeli Arab, that hummus is an Israeli dish, they will probably laugh at your face.
 Hummus is eaten all over the middle-east, and is a part of the traditional Arab kitchen.
 There’s no way it was brought here by European Jews…

 This does sound reasonable, although chickpeas are known to man for at least 9000 years.
 The Greeks loved it and the Romans made various dishes with it.
-Technically, the first documented use of chickpeas to make hummus is from the time of the crusaders, and it took place in ancient Israel.
+Technically, the first documented use of chickpeas to make something that resembles hummus is from the time of the crusaders – which may have picked the recipe in the holy land.

 True, the use of chickpeas to make a traditional dish called “Hamitz” was mentioned in the Talmud, some 700 years earlier.
+But nobody said anything about tahini there – and there are many dishes that has chickpeas in them and aren’t hummus.
 Read more

 Though relatively young and poor in content compared with it’s older Hebrew brother, The Hummus Blog is getting lots of attention these days.
 Over the comments at one of the sites who talked about us, someone said something like “Americans don’t know shit about hummus”.

 Canned and preserved foods are not as healthy.
 Specifically, when using canned chickpeas instead of dried ones to make hummus, you loose half the nutrients.